MicrosoftDocs/ai-builder/ai-builder-docs/use-in-flow-overview.md

 ---
-title: AI Builder in Power Automate overview - AI Builder | Microsoft Docs
+title: AI Builder in Power Automate overview - AI Builder
-description: Provides an overview of how to create automated flows by using AI Builder in Power Automate.
+description: Get an overview of how to create automated flows by using AI Builder in Power Automate.
-author: JoeFernandezMS
+author: Phil-cmd
 ms.topic: overview
-ms.date:   01/10/2024
+ms.date:   11/12/2024
-ms.author: jofernan
+ms.author: plarrue
 ms.reviewer: angieandrews
 ---

 # AI Builder in Power Automate overview

 Power Automate is a service that helps you create automated workflows between your favorite apps and services to synchronize files, get notifications, collect data, and more.
 More information: [Power Automate docs](/power-automate)

  > [!NOTE]
  > For any AI Builder action in a cloud flow, ensure that you leave the default **Asynchronous Pattern** setting to **On**.
-This will ensure that results from the AI models are returned properly.
+This ensures that results from the AI models are returned properly.

 ## Prebuilt AI models you can use in Power Automate right away